🌼 Easy Easter Crafts for Kids That Are Fun and Mess-Friendly

 1. Draw large egg shapes on thick paper or cardstock using pencil or light marker.

-2. Mix puffy paint by combining white glue, shaving cream, and washable paint in small bowls.
+2. Create puffy paint by combining white glue, shaving cream, and washable paint in small bowls.

 3. Let kids spoon or squeeze paint onto the egg outlines, encouraging patterns instead of realism.